 Price of an air-to-air heat pump for an 80 m² house

-The price of an air-to-air heat pump for 80 m².
-The average cost of a heat pump is €3,650, but keep in mind that the cost can vary from €1,450 to €8,800, including installation.
+The price of an air-to-air heat pump for 80 m² of floor space is €3,650 on average, but bear in mind that the cost can vary from €1,450 to €8,800, including installation.
 To put this into perspective, a heat pump for 30 m² would cost between €1,450 and €3,200, while an air-to-air heat pump for a 120 m² house would range from €5,600 to €8,800.

 Price of an air-to-water heat pump for an 80 m² house

-If you prefer an air-to-water heat pump, you should know that the average cost for an 80 m² house is between 6,500 and 9,000 €, excluding installation costs.
-For the installation of this heat pump, count on an additional 1 500 to 3 000 €.
+If you prefer an air-to-water heat pump, the average cost for an 80 m² house is between €6,500 and €9,000, excluding installation costs.
+To install the heat pump, you'll need to add between €1,500 and €3,000.

 Price of a water-to-water heat pump for an 80 m² house

-The more expensive water-to-water heat pump option would cost you an average of €11,100, with a price range of €9,000 to €16,000, including installation.
+The more expensive water-to-water heat pump would cost you an average of €11,100, with a price range from €9,000 to €16,000, including installation.
 In detail, a water-to-water heat pump with domestic hot water (DHW) production would cost between €10,500 and €16,000, while a heating-only model would cost between €9,000 and €13,500, including installation.

 Price of a geothermal heat pump for an 80 m² house

-The price of a geothermal heat pump is between 20,000 and 40,000 €.
-This price depends on many factors such as the power of the equipment, its brand, the labor, but especially the type of collection.
-Thus, depending on whether you opt for horizontal or vertical collectors, you will need to plan for :
+The price of a geothermal heat pump ranges from €20,000 to €40,000.
+The price depends on a number of factors, including the power of the equipment, its brand, labor costs and, above all, the type of collector.
+So, depending on whether you opt for horizontal or vertical collectors, you'll need to allow for :

-- Between 14 000 € and 22 000 € for horizontal collectors;
+• Between €14,000 and €22,000 for horizontal collectors;

-- Between 16 000 € and 25 000 € for vertical collectors.
+• Between €16,000 and €25,000 for vertical collectors.

 What are the factors that influence the price of PAC?